dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 A: Try the '-altinput' command line switch.

 Q: I get a message 'Cannot initialize' when I try to enter network game.
+A: KeeperFX does not support serial cable, modem and IPX multiplayer.
+   Use standard, retail version of DK if you wish to play serial or modem game.
+Use standard DK with IPX fix (or DK Gold) if you wish to play IPX game.
+KeeperFX supports only TCP/IP protocol.

+Q: I'm having problems with TCP/IP multiplayer.
-A: There's no fix; use standard DK with IPX fix for multiplayer.
+A: See 'tcp_readme.txt' for more information about multiplayer.

 Q: There are no special eye effects when I possess Beetle, Fly,
     Dragon, Tentacle etc.!